 Persons interested in nominating an individual to receive this award should submit:

-- The name, address, email address and phone number of both the nominator and nominee should appear at the top of the submission
+a) The name, address, email address and phone number of both the nominator and

-- Supplemental information that may be included could include additional letters of support, pictures, and/or input from the individual with whom the Intervenor works.
+c) Supplemental information that may be included could include additional letters of support, pictures, and/or input from the individual with whom the Intervenor works.
 However, supplemental information will not bias the selection process.

 Past Winners